gnosis/verify-on-etherscan/README.md

 By default the library will use Etherscan api to fetch transactions.
 To use a `web3` for that set `--use-fetch=false`.
 That way an instance of `web3` will be created for you and connected to `https://<network>.infura.io`

-If no `--optimizer` or `--optimize-runs` flags are provided, the library will attampt to infer optimizer settings from `./truffle.js` or `./truffle-config.js` in the project directory.
+If no `--optimizer` or `--optimize-runs` flags are provided, the library will attempt to infer optimizer settings from `./truffle.js` or `./truffle-config.js` in the project directory.
 Failing that `{ enabled: false, runs: 200 }` will be used.

-You can use `voeth` as an alias for `verify-on-etherscan`:
+You can use `voeth` as an alias for `verify-on-etherscan` if you install it locally:
 ```
 API_KEY=<your_etherscan_api_key> npx voeth --network rinkeby ./build/contracts/Contract1.json ./build/contracts/Contract2.json
 ```